miroPasko/pathfind/README.md

 then `pathfind(A, P, Q)` should return `6`.

+_Please avoid using libraries to implement the algorithmic side of this challenge, other libraries (such as PHPUnit or Jest for testing) are welcome._

 ## What to do

 1. Clone/Fork this repo or create your own
-2. Implement the function described above
+2. Implement the function described above in any mainstream language you wish
 3. Provide unit tests for your submission
 4. Fill in the section(s) below